clojure-lsp/clojure-lsp/docs/features.md

 Most linters come from [clj-kondo](https://github.com/clj-kondo/clj-kondo) that clojure-lsp uses under the hood to lint the code and retrieve the analysis to make most of features work.

+Every linter configuration should be done on clj-kondo side, so anything related to unresolved symbols or unknown macros are probably related to wrong clj-kodno for the project.
+For more information on how to configure clj-kondo check [here](https://github.com/clj-kondo/clj-kondo/blob/master/doc/config.md#unrecognized-macros).

-Below you can find the custom linters implemented on clojure-lsp side:
+Below you can find the custom linters implemented on clojure-lsp side that uses the `:custom-lint-fn` from clj-kondo:

-### unused-public-var
+### clojure-lsp/unused-public-var

 ![](images/features/unused-public-var.png)